 Newspapers and print shops were cropping up like corn, and purchasing their type from the east was too costly and time consuming.
 The almost-immediate availability of Hamilton wood type, available at half the price of its competitors, combined with Edward's initiative and business sense, allowed for the company to capitalize on the explosive growth of the Midwest in the late 19th century.

 The company grew and expanded its product line to include type cabinets and other furniture useful in the press room, then to furniture for dental and medical offices and labs, drafting tables and furnishings, and the first gas-powered clothes dryer.
 Forging ahead with the technology of new materials, the company switched from using wood to using steel to manufacture furnishings in 1917.
-The company changed its name to Hamilton Wood Type Manufacturing, and today it is known as Thermo Fisher Scientific, a producer of lab equipment.
+The company changed its name to Hamilton Wood Type Manufacturing, and today it is known as Hamilton Scientific a manufacturer of laboratory furniture and fume hoods.